wp-plugins/get-different-menus/readme.txt

 == Description ==

 I once thought I need different primary menus for different viewers.
-In best case those users have a GET parameter which decides which menu has to be shown.
+In best case those users have a GET paramter which decides which menu has to be shown.

 For Example:
 You go into WordPress and add a menu with a name of your choice.
-I chose "music".
+I choosed "music".
 Now if you want somebody view the music menu you have the parameter http://www.example.com/?view=music.
 You can do this with every menu you have.

-So thats awesome as you have multiple menus which you can show different people.
-We tested it with twentytwelve and Genesis Framework.
-It might happen it is not 100% compatible with your theme, then you need to change line 67 to your menu.

-In case you leave the GET Parameter empty nothing happen at all.
+In case you leave it empty nothing happen at all.

 == Installation ==